-- Ratified on: 15.10.18 A7: WHISTLE-BLOWING POLICY Review date: 15.10.21 - Disciplinary action will be taken against any member of staff who tries to stop another employee from raising a concern or who is responsible for any act of recrimination or victimisation against an employee who raises a concern. - Where an employee may have been party themselves to an act of possible gross misconduct on which they are now 'blowing the whistle' this could be considered in mitigation.
-They are not, however, exempt from disciplinary action. - Disciplinary action may be taken against employees if they contact the media with concerns about conduct at work without first following the steps set out in this policy. - The Governing Body will make every effort to protect an employee's identity when s/he raises a concern and does not want her/his name to be disclosed.
-It must be appreciated however, that the investigation process may reveal the source of the information and a statement by the employee may be required as part of the evidence. - If you raise a concern, you will be given the opportunity to feed back any issues or problems you may have experienced as a result.
+- 17. If you make an allegation in good faith but it is not confirmed by the investigation, no action will be taken against you.
+If you knowingly make malicious allegations, disciplinary action may be taken against you. - 18.
+Disciplinary action will be taken against any member of staff who tries to stop another employee from raising a concern or who is responsible for any act of recrimination or victimisation against an employee who raises a concern. - 19.
+Where an employee may have been party themselves to an act of possible gross misconduct on which they are now 'blowing the whistle' this could be considered in mitigation.
+They are not, however, exempt from disciplinary action. - 20.
+Disciplinary action may be taken against employees if they contact the media with concerns about conduct at work without first following the steps set out in this policy. - 21.
+The Governing Body will make every effort to protect an employee's identity when s/he raises a concern and does not want her/his name to be disclosed.
+It must be appreciated however, that the investigation process may reveal the source of the information and a statement by the employee may be required as part of the evidence. - 22.
+If you raise a concern, you will be given the opportunity to feed back any issues or problems you may have experienced as a result.
 The purpose of this is to ensure that employees who have raised concerns in good faith do not suffer as a result.